We test and rate the best PDF editors you can get, including Adobe Acrobat, Foxit, Nuance Power PDF, Nitro and more.

 We found this worked well, except for large Excel sheets since there's no option to select just a portion of the sheet you want to import: it's all or nothing.

 On unprotected documents you can click the 'Edit text' button and do exactly that.
 Unlike some PDF editors, which force you to 'Tippex' over text and then type over the top, PDFelement allows you to select and modify text just as you can in Word.
 Plus, you can select and move images around at will, delete elements and import new images.

 As you'd expect from a paid-for product, it allows you to protect documents, create forms and sign documents.

-It costs $59.99 (approx. £45) and at that price, it's good value but it's very hard to find on Wondershare's website.
+It costs $59.95 (approx. £45) and at that price, it's good value.
 If you need OCR - the ability to convert scanned text documents into editable text - that version costs $99.95.
 Here's a comparison of the two versions.

 Adobe Acrobat DC